 Performing a DFMEA

-Relyence DFMEA contains four possible elements: the Boundary Diagram, the P-Diagram (Parameter Diagram), the DFMEA Worksheet, and the Design Verification Plan & Report (DVP&R).
+Relyence DFMEA contains five possible elements: the Boundary Diagram, the P-Diagram (Parameter Diagram), the DFMEA Nets (Function Nets and/or Failure Nets), the DFMEA Worksheet, and the Design Verification Plan & Report (DVP&R).
 For more details, review the Elements of a DFMEA topic.

-Typically, DFMEA in Relyence FMEA is a five-step process if you use all four elements of the DFMEA: you build the Analysis Tree (if applicable), then you create your Boundary Diagram(s), then you create your P-Diagram, then complete the DFMEA Worksheet, and finally, create your DVP&R. This typical scenario is described in this topic.
+Typically, DFMEA in Relyence FMEA is a six-step process if you use all five elements of the DFMEA: you build the Analysis Tree (if applicable), then you create your Boundary Diagram(s), then you create your P-Diagram, then build DFMEA Nets (Function Nets and/or Failure Nets), then complete the DFMEA Worksheet, and finally, create your DVP&R. This typical scenario is described in this topic.

 Step 1: Build the Analysis Tree (optional)